Application Security Testing

-What is Application Security Testing and Why is it Important for Your Organization?
+What is Application Security Testing and Why is it Important?

 Best Practices for Application Security Testing

-Develop a comprehensive security testing strategy that covers all stages of the software development lifecycle.
-This strategy should include a combination of automated and manual testing techniques, such as static analysis, dynamic analysis, and penetration testing.
+Develop a rigorous security testing strategy covering all stages of the software development lifecycle.
+This strategy must include a combination of automated and manual testing techniques, utilizing both static analysis and dynamic analysis to uncover deep architectural flaws.

-Use a variety of testing techniques, such as black-box, white-box, and gray-box testing, to identify different types of vulnerabilities.
-This will provide a more comprehensive view of the security posture of the application.
+Deploy a variety of testing techniques, such as black-box, white-box, and gray-box testing, to identify diverse types of vulnerabilities.
+Combining these methodologies provides a highly comprehensive view of the application’s true security posture.

-Test for common vulnerabilities, such as injection attacks, cross-site scripting, and cross-site request forgery, as these are among the most commonly exploited vulnerabilities by attackers.
+Actively test for widespread vulnerabilities, such as SQL injection attacks, cross-site scripting (XSS), and cross-site request forgery (CSRF), as these represent the most frequently exploited attack vectors used by cybercriminals.

-Conduct regular security testing throughout the software development lifecycle to identify and address new vulnerabilities as they are introduced.
-This will help to ensure that the application remains secure as new features and functionality are added.
+Execute regular security testing throughout the application lifecycle to identify and mitigate new vulnerabilities introduced by recent code commits.
+This ensures the application remains secure as developers add new features and functionality.

-Test third-party components and libraries used in the application to ensure that they are free of vulnerabilities and do not introduce new security risks.
+Inspect third-party components and open-source libraries used within the application to ensure they are free of vulnerabilities and do not introduce severe supply chain risks into the enterprise environment.

 Types of Application Security Testing